vpq5kd/fits0/README.md

 eg. in root: <br>
 root> .X RandomMeasuresP1.C

-You will turn in an updated version of either LSQFit.C or PSQFit.py containing your work and the plots in the exercise desc
+You will turn in an updated version of either LSQFit.C or PSQFit.py containing your work and the plots in the exercise description.

 Other files: